-Hence, as a relatively unique string that brings out the finger noises, it is ideal for experts looking for a particular type of response, or just experimenting with different strings.
+As a relatively unique string that brings out the finger-noises, Dunlop is ideal for experts looking for a particular type of response, or just experimenting with different strings.
 They are highly affordable and produce the standard type of strings.
 However, they are not among the more popular brands producing this type of strings.

-Thomastik, or Thomastik-Infeld, is an Austrian manufacturer of strings for various stringed instruments, founded in 1919.
-They are among the only companies to produce the earliest brands of perlon strings and are well reputed for their strings.
+Thomastik, or Thomastik-Infeld, is an Austrian manufacturer of strings for various musical instruments.
+They were founded in 1919 and are among the only companies to produce the earliest brands of Perlon strings.

 As a brand, they are known to produce good quality strings that are perfect for jazz.
-They produce pure nickel flat-wound strings which are known for their lack of tonal extremes, making them ideal for recording and similar cases.
-Their gauges are light, or rather, extra light, ranging from .43 to .100.
+They produce pure nickel flat-wound strings which are known for their lack of tonal extremes, making them ideal for recording.
+Their gauges are light and extra light ranging from .43 to .100.

-Thomastik is not known for their affordability.
-Their strings are quite expensive.
-As it is pure nickel, it easily traps dirt and must be replaced after a certain period of time.
-As flat-wound strings, however, they are quite easy on the fingers.
+The strings from Thomastik are quite expensive.
+As the strings are made of pure nickel, it easily traps dirt and must be replaced after a certain period of time.
+However, they are quite easy on the fingers.
 Nonetheless, the durability added to its price does not make them a very popular option.
 Instead, they cater to a very particular section who are looking for a particular tone.

-So, due to their price and type of strings, they are not ideal for beginners.
+So, due to their price and type, they are not ideal for beginners.
 They are more suitable for experts who may be looking for a specific type of tone.
-The strings are very high end, with warm and clear tones, and while are preferred for jazz, can be used in other forms of music as well.
+The strings are very high end, with warm and clear tones, and are preferred for jazz.

 While they are not as popular as Thomastiks, KCG strings also produce warm and bright tones.
-They also produce vintage tones which are apt for jazz.
+They also produce vintage tones which is perfect for jazz.
 Their most popular product is the nickel plated round-wound strings.
 Their gauges range from .45 to .105.

 Despite being round-wound, they are relatively quite long lasting.
-As a producer of the standard type of strings with vintage tones, they are ideal for musicians looking to produce such tones in a more affordable string.
-They serve as a more affordable alternative to other jazz strings which are quite highly priced.
+As a producer of the standard strings with vintage tones, these strings are ideal for musicians looking to produce such tones.
+They serve as an affordable alternative to other jazz strings which are highly priced.

-As nickel plated strings, they produce warm and clear tones.
+These nickel plated bass strings produce warm and clear tones.
 They are quite resistant to corrosion as well.
-However, as round-wound strings do not last for too long, they tend to last for only two to three weeks.
+However, as round-wound strings do not last for long, they tend to last for only two to three weeks.
 However, considering their price, it is not unexpected.
-They are ideal for those who are experimenting with different tones and are looking to try out more vintage ones at an affordable price.
+They are ideal for those who experiment with different tones and are looking to try out more vintage ones at an affordable price.

 Elixir strings are usually recommended for experts.
-They produce nickel plated round-wound strings, which are known for their warm, rich and rounded tone, with incredible clarity.
-They commonly produce light gauges like .45 to .100.
+They produce nickel plated round-wound strings, which are known for their warm, rich and rounded tone with incredible clarity.
+They commonly produce light gauges ranging from .45 to .100.
 A striking feature of Elixir strings is the usage of the Nanoweb.